The Secret River

 William Thornhill arrives in New South Wales a convict from the slums of London.
 Upon earning his pardon he discovers that this new world offers something he didn’t dare dream of: a place to call his own.
 But as he plants a crop and lays claim to the soil on the banks of the Hawkesbury River, he finds that this land is not his to take.
 Its ancient custodians are the Dharug people.

-Neil Armfield directs a large ensemble cast, with live music by composer Iain Grandage.
+Neil Armfield directed a large ensemble cast, with live music by composer Iain Grandage.
 This hauntingly poetic production was conceived in collaboration with Aboriginal artists and is performed in Dharug as well as English.

 Please note: This production contains strong language, scenes of violence and descriptions of sexual violence.